remondis-it/remap/README.md

 * type inheritance
 * mapping object references to fields
 * restrictive visibilities
+* mapping from interface to Java Bean type
 * mapping of nested collections (Attention: maps are not collections!)
 * mapping of maps using `replace` and a transformation function that maps key and values
 * unit testing of mapping specifications